Private, In-Home Tutoring in Hamlin, New York

-SchoolTutoring Academy’s tutoring programs for Hamlin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hamlin, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 School-aged children that live in the Town of Hamlin receive their education at one of three districts: Brockport Central School District (BCSD), Kendall Central School District (KCSD), and Hilton Central School District (HCSD).
 The districts that serve students from Hamlin use a curriculum that is consistent with the New York State (NYS) Common Core Learning Standards (CCLS).
 These standards provide quality instruction that prepare students for 21st century learning and employment.
 Students have access to many opportunities to explore their interests while receiving challenging core academic instruction.
 All students are to be literate in various types of reading, writing, speaking, and listening, as well as competent with solving numerical problems.